becassel/NoitaBackup/README.md

 source somepath/noita.sh
 ```

-Where *somepath* is the directory you have saved the script in.
-You will
+Where `somepath` is the directory you have saved the script in.
+You will likely
-likely need to restart your session after making this change:
+need to restart your session after making this change:

 ```
 exec bash
 ```

 Next, run the setup command to generate a config file for the script in
-*${HOME}/.noitaconfig*:
+`${HOME}/.noitaconfig`:

 ```
 noita-setup-config
 ```

-By default, worlds are saved to *%UserProfile%/Docuemnts/My Games/Noita*,
+By default, worlds are saved to `%UserProfile%/Docuemnts/My Games/Noita`,
-however you may change this by adjusting the variables in *.noitaconfig*:
+however you may change this by adjusting the variables in `.noitaconfig`:

 ```
-NOITA_BACKUPDIR_WORLDS # Change this variable to point to where you'd like your worlds saved.
+NOITA_BACKUPDIR_WORLDS # Determines where worlds are saved.
-NOITA_SAVEDIR # Points to where Noita stores save data.
+NOITA_SAVEDIR # Points to Noita's save data.
 You shouldn't need to touch this.
 ```

 # Use